-The Birthplace of America Trail (BoAT) is a multi-use trail that will be the centerpiece of a regional active transportation plan that will connect the Virginia Capital Trail with the South Hampton Roads Trail in Eastern Virginia.
-The vision is to be able to Run, Ride, Walk or Roll from the oceanfront at Virginia Beach to the capital steps in Richmond on a completely separated trail, free from motor vehicle traffic.
+The Birthplace of America Trail (BoAT) is a multi-use trail that will be the centerpiece of a regional active transportation plan that will connect the Virginia Capital Trail with the Beaches to Bluegrass Trail / South Hampton Roads Trail in Eastern Virginia.
+The vision is to be able to Run, Walk, Ride or Roll from the oceanfront at Virginia Beach or the waterfront communities in Fort Monroe & Newport News to the capital steps in Richmond on a trail system free from motorized traffic.
+Building this trail will provide connections to major population centers in Hampton Roads, providing recreation, health and wellness opportunities to hundreds of thousands of Virginia residents – many of whom come from historically underserved communities.
+The trail will be a hub connecting residential communities, tourism attractions, historical sites, educational institutions, and recreational facilities throughout Eastern Virginia.
 This regional trail system will be approximately 190 miles when complete.

-From the trail head in Jamestown (and eastern terminus of the Virginia Capital Trail), you cross the James River via ferry into Surry County (Claremont -third landing prior to establishment of colony at Jamestown) and travel to Suffolk, VA (gateway to the Dismal Swamp) and connect to the South Hampton Roads Trail, which will take you to the Virginia Beach Oceanfront and Cape Henry / First Landing State Park .
+From the trailhead in Jamestown (and the eastern terminus of the Virginia Capital Trail), you cross the James River via ferry into Surry County (Claremont -third landing prior to the establishment of a colony at Jamestown) and travel to Suffolk, VA (gateway to the Dismal Swamp) and connect to the Beaches to Bluegrass Trail / South Hampton Roads Trail, which will take you to the Virginia Beach Oceanfront and Cape Henry (first landing of the settlers).

 If you’d like to donate to support our efforts, please do so here: